Founder and Facilitator

 He has supported More United, which was set up, after the loss of Jo Cox mp and with the input of Lord Ashdown, to remember her and promote cross-party cooperation.
-He is a subscriber to the Hansard Society, to promote knowledge and understanding of the Westminster Parliament, as well as the Roosevelt Institute, in Albany, New York, and Kennedy Library, in Boston Massachucetts, continuing interest in these Presidents, their legacy, Washington politics and Anglo-American relations.
+He is a subscriber to the Hansard Society, to promote knowledge and understanding of the Westminster Parliament, as well as the Kennedy Library, in Boston Massachucetts, continuing interest in this President’s legacy, Washington politics and Anglo-American relations.

 He is particularly interested in working towards the eradication of all forms of bigotry.
 This is reflected, for example, in support of Anti-Slavery International.
 He is a member of the Harriet Beecher Stowe Society, and is developing a musical work he has written, “Tom’s Cabin – The Man of Humanity,” a re-working based on the original and radical book, Uncle Tom’s Cabin.
 He is active, as a member nominated by, and writer contributing to, the Ustinov Prejudice Awareness Forum, involved with Igor Ustinov, the artist, son of the late Sir Peter Ustinov, and the founder of the project.
 The purpose is to advance the innovative work and ongoing legacy, in this field, of Sir Peter, in conjunction with the Ustinov Network, Foundation, College and Institute.
 It is poignant, because meeting with Sir Peter Ustinov, his career and work, in cultural, social, political areas, inspired him at an earlier age, and years later, inspires him with the creation of The Arts and Humanity’s Cause.

 He was, for some years until its conclusion, also a regular commentator for the, Matters of Principle, initiative, a very worthwhile venture online, started and hosted by the former US Senator Gary Hart, who has said “Mr. Cherin is a loyal and constructive participant in our deliberations and characteristically too generous to the host!”